Bossmojoman/ButlerOps/README.md

 Client scripts and modifications built on top of the Jasper voice computing platform.
 Jasper is an open source platform for developing always-on, voice-controlled applications.

+## PLEASE NOTE
+This is in really rough shape currently as it was built as a quick POC for a blog post.
+I'll be updating and refactoring it soon.

 Learn more about Jasper at [jasperproject.github.io](http://jasperproject.github.io/)